Smurf (Grigorij)

 Plus

-Complete.
-The strand conjecture reproduces general relativity and the full standard model, including the particle spectrum, the interaction spectrum and the gauge groups.
+Unified.
+The strand tangle model reproduces general relativity and the full standard model, including the particle spectrum, the interaction spectrum and the gauge groups.
 Read more here.

 Positively predictive.
-The strand conjecture predicts to reproduce the values of the fundamental constants: particle masses, mixing angles and coupling constants.
-This allows testing the conjecture.
+The strand tangle model predicts to reproduce the values of the fundamental constants: particle masses, mixing angles and coupling constants.
+This allows testing the model.

 Negatively predictive.
-The strand conjecture predicts the lack of physics beyond the standard model and beyond general relativity.
+The strand tangle model predicts the lack of physics beyond the standard model and beyond general relativity.
 This implies hundreds of ongoing and future experimental tests.

-Singular.
-None of the predictions is made by any other candidate conjecture.
+Unique.
+No inequivalent alternative exists.
+None of the predictions is made by any other candidate approach.

+Peaceful.
 No misuse possible.
 No new power.
 No new weapons.
 No secret knowledge.
 No new age nonsense.
 No salvation.
 No eternal bliss.
 Not mystical.
 Not magic.
 Not a holy grail.
+Hurts the vain.

 Minus